bgorlick/config_manager/README.md

 ## Config Manager C++

-Header-only C++ library for managing configurations in JSON, YAML and env vars with a built in Configuration Factory.
+Powerful, Easy to Use, Header-only C++ library for configurations in JSON, YAML and env vars.

-It supports many features including seamless conversion of configs between JSON and YAML, and the ability to access all environmental variables and use them in configurations.

-Basic and more advanced features include loading, saving, config listeners, thread safe config creation, and managing configurations from JSON, YAML, and environment variables.

-This repo comes with some helpful examples in the tests/ folder showcasing much more powerful features.
+## Why Another Config Manager

+Config manager was built to solve common C++ configuration challenges and ease rapid development.
+Unlike Python, C++ strives for performance, but lacks many out of the box config tools and simple APIs.
+Libraries such as Boost offer some functionality, for command line parsing and ini files.

+Yet, many projects often start simple but end up with hardcoded settings, making management difficult.

+The aim is to have a powerful configuration building block, for getting started quickly, while remaining flexible enough to serve various needs without being overly bloated or hard to change.

 ## Simple API Example

 ```cpp
 #include "configuration.hpp"
 using namespace config;
 // Create a default config instance
 Config &config = Config::instance();
 // Create a key called 'name' with a value 'example'
 config.set("name", "example");
 // Retrieve the value of the key 'name'
 std::cout << config.get("name") << std::endl;
 ```
 *Expected result:*
 `example`

+Out-of-the-box features include:

+1. **Unified Configuration Handling**: Handles JSON, YAML, and environment variables in one library.
+   - Includes the ability to convert configs between JSON, YAML, and ENV with simple API calls, and output files in any of those formats.
+   - (Hint: See format_manager.hpp in the include/ directory)

+2. **Header-Only Implementation**: Easy integration with no extra compilation.

+3. **Comprehensive API**: Functions for loading, saving, managing configurations, adding listeners, and handling various data types.

+4. **Factory Design Pattern**: Simplifies creating and managing instances, supporting defaults, files, and environment-specific settings.

+5. **Thread-Safe and Pooled Config Instances**: Essential for modern apps, offering thread-safe configurations and instance pooling for better performance.

+6. **Minimal External Dependencies**: Relies only on nlohmann/json and yaml-cpp, ensuring lightweight yet powerful functionality.

+7. **Boost Software License**: Permissive license allows free use, modification, and distribution, even in commercial applications.

+In short, I built this to offer a flexible, powerful, and user-friendly solution for both beginner and experienced C++ community members.
+Report issues on the repo.
+Contributions and feedback are welcome.

+It supports many features including seamless conversion of configs between JSON and YAML, and the ability to access all environmental variables and use them in configurations.

+Basic and more advanced features include loading, saving, config listeners, thread safe config creation, and managing configurations from JSON, YAML, and environment variables.

 ## Key Components
 - **IConfigStorage Interface**: Defines the required configuration management functions.